Learn what pose to do for each of your 4 menstrual stages of the month

 In another post, I’ve written more about my story of how I dealt with periods time, the poses I used, and some of my worries about period suppression.

 I’ve also given you several free sequences of poses for doing all I have outlined above.
-The free menstruation pose list, or join one of our classes, or both.
+Use the free menstruation pose list, or join one of our classes, or both.

 If these deals are not exactly what suits you, check out all Flametree Yoga packages.